MARKET SNAPSHOT: Dow Hits Record, Boosted By Earnings-driven Gains From Caterpillar, 3M

 Continue Reading Below

-U.S. stocks rose on Tuesday, with the Dow hitting another record as earnings continue to come in largely ahead of expectations.
+U.S. stocks rose on Tuesday, with the Dow hitting the latest in a series of record as earnings continue to come in largely ahead of expectations.

 Both Caterpillar and 3M boosted the blue-chip average's advance, while broader gains were limited by declines in health care shares.